JordanCWard/SQL/README.md

 169. Find users with valid e-emails

-Write a solution to find the users who have valid emails.
-A valid e-mail has a prefix name and a domain where:
-The prefix name is a string that may contain letters (upper or lower case), digits, underscore '_', period '.', and/or dash '-'. \n
-The prefix name must start with a letter.
-The domain is '@leetcode.com'.
-Return the result table in any order.

 ``` sql
 -- Select users with valid leetcode.com emails based on several validation rules